tudelft3d/prepair/README.md

     POLYGON((0 0, 0 10, 10 10, 10 0, 0 0))

-Inner ring touching the outer ring:
+Inner ring with one edge sharing part of an edge of the outer ring:

     POLYGON((0 0, 10 0, 10 10, 0 10, 0 0),(5 2,5 7,10 7, 10 2, 5 2))